4.3 — Object sizes and the sizeof operator

 However, this analogy is not quite correct in one regard -- most objects actually take up more than 1 byte of memory.
 A single object may use 1, 2, 4, 8, or even more consecutive memory addresses.
 The amount of memory that an object uses is based on its data type.

 Because we typically access memory through variable names (and not directly via memory addresses), the compiler is able to hide the details of how many bytes a given object uses from us.
-When we access some variable x, the compiler knows how many bytes of data to retrieve (based on the type of variable x), and can handle that task for us.
+When we access some variable x in our source code, the compiler knows how many bytes of data need to be retrieved (based on the type of variable x), and will output the appropriate machine language code to handle that detail for us.

 Even so, there are several reasons it is useful to know how much memory an object uses.